SimonPaul-0/MultiplicationTableGenerator/README.md

 ## Author
 [Simon Paul]

-Have away with multiplication table generating :)
+Have away with the multiplication table generator :)

 Replace `<Java_filename>` with your actual Java file name and customize the content further based on your project's specifics.